nokiadatagathering/ndg-mobile-client/README.txt

-The is the NDG mobile client
+This is the NDG mobile client

 NDG mobile client has two .jar files added into the lib directory.
 We have specified the location, the .jar name, give a short description and the software license:
 2. lib/